unitycontainer/documentation/tutorials/lifetime/singleton.md

 Repeating the registration on any of the child nodes with singleton lifetime will always override the root registration.

-Singleton lifetime is supported by all registration types
+Singleton lifetime is supported by all registration types.

 ### Example